front-end-foundations/7-ajax-11ty/readme.md

 The benefits of 11ty include the fact that it is written in JavaScript and its supreme simplicity.
 It uses [Liquid](https://shopify.github.io/liquid/) under the hood.
 Liquid is a safe templating engine made to run untrusted templates for Shopify’s hosted platform.

-A template processor (also known as a template engine or template parser) is software designed to combine templates with a data model to produce result documents.
+A template processor (also known as a template engine or template parser) is software designed to combine templates with a data model to output documents.
 The language that the templates are written in is known as a template language or templating language.

 The most popular static site generator - Jekyll - is used at Github and is written in Ruby.
 That means you have to worry about Ruby installation and versions if you want to use it.